Tourism Grant Application

 • From another country or state outside of their place of residence or their business.

-More information about eligible expenses is available in the Eligible Expenses & Marketing Requirements document
+More information about eligible expenses for reimbursement with Lodging Tax funds is available in the Eligible Expenses & Marketing Requirements document

 Required Meeting with Bellingham Whatcom County Tourism

-It is a requirement for all Standard Grant recipients to work with Bellingham Whatcom County Tourism (BWCT) to review your visitor-focused marketing strategy for the proposed project.
+It is a requirement for all Visitor-Generating Events and Destination Experience Grant recipients to work with Bellingham Whatcom County Tourism (BWCT) to review your visitor-focused marketing strategy for the proposed project.
 A pre-contract and post-contract marketing meeting with BWCT will be required for any successful applicants.

 Special Event Permits